 One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

-We all want our chicks to enjoy life, and there are some treats which are both safe and healthy.
+We all want our chicks to enjoy life, and there are some goodies which are both safe and healthy.

-For more detail on what baby chickens should eat, see this page.
+For more detail on what baby chickens should eat to remain healthy, see this page.

 But - and it's a big but - chicks are tiny.
 They don't have the capacity to process complex foodstuffs.